 Chemical extraction typically involving 0.05 milliliters or less of solvent

 The lab is skilled at reverse engineering nonwoven fabrics.
-The lab can identify each fiber type and the type of binder.
-The lab can usually provide a complete blend analysis, which includes the weight percent of each fiber type and the weight percent of the binder.
+The lab can identify each fiber type and the type of binder, providing a complete blend analysis.

 Sample prep for elastomeric materials